schubergphilis/terraform-github-mcaf-repository/README.md

 Terraform module to create and manage a GitHub repository.

+## Adding a license or `.gitignore` template

+Take care when configuring either `var.license_template` or `var.gitignore_template` as the values are case sensitive.
+See [here for a list of supported licenses](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses) or [here for a list of supported gitignore templates](https://github.com/github/gitignore) - to use either, provide the file name without the extension, e.g. `mit` or `Terraform` respectively.

+Setting one of these templates can only be done during creation of the repository.
+If you want to add a `LICENSE` or `.gitignore` file after repository creation, you'll need to do it like any other file.

 ## Creating branches

 Additional branches can be created and configured using `var.branches`.
 Any branches created here are in addition to the default branch (`var.default_branch`).